Shreya-singhal07/amazon-bestseller-eda/README.md

-# amazon-bestseller-eda

-# 📚 Amazon Bestsellers - Exploratory Data Analysis
+# Amazon Bestsellers - Exploratory Data Analysis

 This project dives into the trends and patterns of Amazon's bestselling books using Exploratory Data Analysis (EDA).
 It uncovers key insights about pricing, ratings, formats, categories, and more — helpful for publishers, authors, and readers alike.

 ---

-## 📁 Dataset Summary
+## Dataset Summary

 - 📘 **Total number of books**: X
 - ⭐ **Number of bestsellers**: X